 “The development is great.
 There is a 24 hour concierge who are always on hand to help and the staff are very friendly.
 There is also a nice on site gym for tenants.
 I really enjoy living here.” – R, resident at Unex Tower

 If you’re after a waterfront location, the apartments at Weston Homes’ River Heights make for a good choice.
-Another popular new-build property is Stratford Halo, a 42-storey Genesis development nicknamed, ‘The Sidemen Tower’, after members of YouTube sensation, The Sidemen, moved in a few years back.
+In addition, another popular new-build property is Stratford Halo, a 42-storey Notting Hill Genesis development nicknamed, ‘The Sidemen Tower.’
+This was because members of YouTube sensation, The Sidemen, moved in a few years back.
+If you’re looking to rent in Stratford Halo – have a look at Folio London at Stratford Halo,

 Westfield Stratford City actually opened the year before the Olympics, contrary to the belief of many.
 Packed with well-known names, this is East London’s most popular destination for fashion and food.
 There’s a Vue cinema and a bowling alley here, too.